stijn-dejongh/lovecraft_public_domain/raw_converts/no.md

 dunes in the direction of the village.

-  The first day, half-gone when I was installed, I spent in the enjoyment of sun and restless water&mdash;things whose quiet majesty made the designing of murals seem distant and tiresome.
+  The first day, half-gone when I was installed, I spent in the enjoyment of sun and restless water--things whose quiet majesty made the designing of murals seem distant and tiresome.
 But this was the natural reaction to a long concern with one set of habits and activities.
 I was through with my work and my vacation was begun.
 This fact, while elusive for the moment, showed in everything which surrounded me that afternoon of my arrival; and in the